16 Top Attractions & Things to Do in Delray Beach, FL

 Not sure what to see first?
-Our list of the top things to do in Delray Beach will help you decide.
+Our list of the top attractions and things to do in Delray Beach will help you decide.

 Want to forget about all those niggly stresses in your life?
-Visit the Wakodahatchee Wetlands.
+Visit one of Delray's most popular attractions, the Wakodahatchee Wetlands.
 A serene wonderland where mangroves thrive, the wetlands serve as home to more than 178 species of birds.
-And a long wooden boardwalk transports visitors throughout a large section of the area.
+A long wooden boardwalk transports visitors throughout a large section of the area.

 If visiting on a weekend, you'll bump elbows with bird lovers of all ages, most of whom lug impressive camera equipment on their journey.
 If you prefer animal watching in solitude, aim to arrive on a weekday morning.

 Alligators, frogs, turtles, and marsh rabbits abound in this expansive wonderland.
 While they don't seem too scared of a crowd, they're more likely to stick around when it's quiet.
-You may even catch sight of a large snake.
+You may even catch sight of a large snake at this beloved tourist attraction.

 The Wetlands also comprises the southern part of the Great Florida Birding Trail.
 A 3/4-mile boardwalk provides guests easy passage across the pond.
 It also allows for a more intimate peek at the habitat islands, which play host to many of the area's creatures.
 Keep your eyes peeled for a purple gallinule.
 His bright red and yellow beak and vibrant yellow legs are easy to spot among the lush green vegetation.